daedaleanai/libsupcxx/README.md

 ### Linux-x86\_64 target ###

 These binaries can be run as normal ELF executables.
-Optionally it is possible to specify the amount of heap to be allocated, by setting the environment variable `LIBSUPCXX_HEAPLEN`.
+Optionally it is possible to specify the size of the heap, by setting the environment variable `LIBSUPCXX_HEAPLEN`.
 If the variable is not set, it will default to 64 MiB.

     LIBSUPCXX_HEAPLEN=100000 tests/test-07-throw-clean-up-rethrow.elf